Kryptos K4 Basic Guide

 | CLOCK | 70–74 | ✓ |

 When you decode all 97 spots, they spell a full sentence: "THE COMPASS ROSE IS HERE.
 EAST NORTHEAST.
 THIS IS YOUR POSITION.
 COMMISSION BERLIN CLOCK, WHICH IS NORTHEAST OF HERE."
+The four bold words are confirmed by the artist; the rest of the sentence is our careful rebuild, matching everything known but not yet confirmed word for word.

 Take it to the sculpture